Susan Gerbic

-Early life and education
+Life and career

 The youngest of three children, Gerbic was raised as a Southern Baptist in Salinas, California.
-Her father was born in 1918 in Euclid, Ohio, to parents from Slovenia; he served during World War II and after the war went to live in Salinas.
-Gerbic attended Freemont Elementary, El Sausal Junior High School, and Alisal High School in Salinas, graduating in 1980.
+Her father was born in Euclid, Ohio, to parents from Slovenia; he served during World War II and after the war went to live in Salinas.
+Gerbic attended Fremont Elementary, El Sausal Junior High School, and Alisal High School in Salinas, graduating in 1980.
 She became an atheist in her junior year.
 After high school, she studied at Hartnell College, also in Salinas, obtaining AAs in general studies in 1993 and history in 1998, while working and raising two sons.
 In 2002, she was awarded a BA in Social & Behavioral Studies by California State University, Monterey Bay.

-Career and activism

-Photography

 Gerbic worked at Lifetouch, a portrait studio in JC Penney in the Northridge Mall in Salinas, from 1982 for 34 years, including as manager.
 She retired in 2016 when the studio closed.

+Activism

 Guerrilla Skeptics

-Gerbic first read Skeptical Inquirer when she was 33, and in 2000, she attended the Skeptic's Toolbox workshop in Eugene, Oregon.
-In 2009, she went to Mexico on an "Amazing Adventure" cruise organized by the Canadian stage magician and skeptic James Randi; according to the New York Times, Randi used a MacArthur grant to fund "annual ship cruises filled with skeptics".

 Much of Gerbic's activism has consisted of organizing sting operations against people claiming to be mediums.
 She and a group of volunteers calling themselves "Guerrilla Skeptics" would set up fake Facebook profiles, then visit mediums claiming to be receiving messages from the subjects of the profiles.
 Gerbic's team would record the session and post the evidence online.

-In 2010, Gerbic founded "Guerrilla Skepticism on Wikipedia" (GSoW), a group of editors who create and improve Wikipedia articles that reflect scientific skepticism.
+In 2010, Gerbic founded "Guerrilla Skepticism on Wikipedia" (GSoW), a group of editors who create and edit Wikipedia articles that reflect scientific skepticism.
 The New York Times Magazine reported in February 2019, in an interview with Gerbic, that GSoW had 144 editors who had worked on nearly 900 Wikipedia pages.